Rise to Success: Career Highlights of Andrew Tate

 2009: Championship Wins

-In 2011, Andrew Tate won his first International Sport Kickboxing Association (ISKA) world title in a rematch against Jean-Luc Benoît via knockout.
+In 2011, Andrew Tate won his first International Sport Kickboxing Association (ISKA) world title in a rematch against Jean-Luc Benoît.

-In 2012, Andrew Tate lost to Sahak Parparyan by unanimous decision while challenging for his It's Showtime 85MAX Championship, and later lost the Enfusion championship tournament to Franci Grajš.
+In 2012, Andrew Tate lost to Sahak Parparyan while challenging for his It's Showtime 85MAX Championship and later lost the Enfusion championship tournament to Franci Grajš.
 Before his loss, he was ranked second-best light-heavyweight kickboxer in the world.

 2013: Second ISKA World Title

-In 2013, Andrew Tate won his second ISKA world title in a 12-round match against Vincent Petitjean, becoming a world champion in two weight divisions.
+In 2013, Andrew Tate won his second ISKA world title in a 12-round match against Vincent Petitjean, making him world champion in two weight divisions.

 In 2014, Andrew Tate defended the ISKA Belt and won the Enfusion Belt, making him a four-time world champion before he retired with 31 recorded fights.